 Organizing is tough.
 Organizing with kids is even tougher.
-However, don’t let the task become so daunting that you avoid it all together.
+However, don’t let the task become so daunting that you avoid it together.
 Kids learn organizational skills from their parents and other adults in their life.
-Failure to work with your kids and to teach them the importance of respecting their home and possessions can lead to bad habits in their adolescent years, into college and into adult hood.
+Failure to work with your kids and to teach them the importance of respecting their home and possessions can lead to bad habits in their adolescent years, into college, and into adulthood.

 One of the hardest areas to keep organized is the playroom.
 This room, by definition, will be a construction site on a daily basis.
 And while it doesn’t need to be perfect, a few simple guidelines will help keep things in order and keep everyone a little saner.

 Start your organizing project by talking to your kids about why organization is important and why you want them to work with you.
 Giving them the opportunity to talk about their concerns ahead of time is very important.
 Often kids think that organizing means getting rid of everything and this is scary to them.

 When broaching the subject of getting rid of extra toys, it’s important to talk to kids about WHY it’s important to donate, recycle and purge their toys, clothing, and other items.
 Tell them about those less fortunate and what you plan to do with the items.
 It’s important that they never feel tricked.

 If you ask your kids what they want to get rid of, the answer will always be “nothing”.
 Instead, set some guidelines.
 If you give kids a laundry basket or a box and ask them to fill it, they often do so willingly.

 You will have to work harder than your kids to get their space organized and you will have to accept the fact that they may dither off during the process.
 It’s important that you set ground rules.
 However, it’s also important that you have breaks.
 Set a timer so your kids know exactly how long they will be working.
 The same tactic helps adults, by the way.